Home » Recipe Index » Side Dishes

 A full printable version of this recipe with ingredient measurements is available at the bottom of this post.

-STEP ONE: Preheat the oven to 400 degrees F. Remove the stem, cut each squash in half, then scoop out the pulp and seeds using a melon baller or a spoon.
-Place the squash cut side up on a baking sheet pan with parchment paper.
+STEP ONE: Preheat the oven to 400 degrees F. Remove the stem of the acorn squash, then cut each one in half.
+Next, scoop out the pulp and seeds using a melon baller or a spoon.
+Place the squash cut side up on a baking sheet.

 Raw acorn squash on a pan with the brown sugar butter mixture in a bowl with a spoon

-STEP TWO: Melt the butter in a microwave-safe bowl, then add the brown sugar and cinnamon.
-Stir them together, then baste the butter mixture onto the cut side of the squash.
+STEP TWO: Melt the butter in a microwave-safe bowl, then mix in the brown sugar and cinnamon.
+Baste the butter mixture onto the cut side of the squash.
 Use it all!
-Then, add a pinch of salt.
+Then, add a pinch of salt to each piece.

 Acorn squash halves with brown sugar and butter basted on